101-13 What are Commodities Markets and How Do They Work?

 A commodity market is a market where goods and services are traded.
 The law of supply and demand determines the prices of these goods and services.
 In a commodity market, buyers and sellers meet to trade goods or services at a mutually agreeable price.

 The term “commodity market” can refer to physical markets, such as the New York Stock Exchange, where commodities are traded, or virtual markets, such as the Chicago Mercantile Exchange, where futures contracts for commodities are traded.
-Commodities can be either physical goods, such as corn or oil, or intangible goods, such as natural gas or electricity.
+Commodities can be physical goods, such as corn or oil, or intangible goods, such as natural gas or electricity.

 Course 101: Introduction to Investing